solderneer/solderneer/site/src/content/letters/answer-the-call.md

 My first call relates to the individual.
 An inspiring story from the past is the one of J.C.R Licklider and the invention of interactive personal computing.
 Licklider's fundamental belief, as stated in [Man-Computer Symbiosis](https://en.wikipedia.org/wiki/Man-Computer_Symbiosis), was that technology can and should be used to enhance an individual's agency.
 Part of my initial statement, "Technology's proximal purpose is human flourishing", very well matches Licklider's own sentiment.

-Today, the available design space for extending human flourishing has expanded past computing, biotechnology for example is a promising new field.
+Today, the available design space for extending human flourishing has expanded past computing: biotechnology for example is a promising new field.
 But given my prior interests, and the unprecedented advancements in artificial intelligence over recent years, the call I feel at the level of the individual is **to contribute to augmentation technologies that keep humans firmly in control of our own destiny**.

-In other words, unlike the researchers rolling the red-carpet for super-intelligent AI, I don't see why we shouldn't _be_ the super-intelligence.
+In other words, unlike the researchers rolling out the red-carpet for super-intelligent AI, I don't see why we shouldn't _be_ the super-intelligence.

 _Why go down without a fight?_